grubdragon/lanyon/_posts/2017-12-23-meanstack.markdown

 I had taken up coordinatorship in Mood Indigo 2k17 this summer, under the Web Department, (although I really don't like web dev, makes you do tonnes of work without any scope for innovation, I'll post about this debate soon :P) Creatives.
 The task at hand was to make a game, something that everyone could play, without much to learn.

-We decided on a somewhat popular format, that of a cryptic puzzle.
+We were initially thinking about an rpg style thing, but since "playable by all" was the goal, we decided on a somewhat popular format, that of a cryptic puzzle.